jparadadev/jparadadev.github.io/src/content/blog/2024-03-09-dhcp-starvation-attack.md

     is_verbose = params['verbose'] if params.get('verbose') is not None else 1
 ```

 In the main loop of the starve function, we generate DHCP Discover packets with random MAC addresses, requesting specific IP addresses within the target network.
+Although in this case, we are not responding to the DHCP server's offer, if the DHCP server is not properly configured, it will keep a small session waiting for us to accept the offer or not.
+By sending multiple requests with different physical addresses, we will quickly cover all the addresses, which will be reserved waiting for our response.

 ```python
 for ip_dir in ips_for_feeding: